Resources and Real-Time Constraints in Embedded Systems

 For example:

-- On an MCU without an FPU, a single floating-point operation might take dozens of cycles.
+- On an MCU without an FPU, a floating-point operation might take dozens of cycles.

-- A single integer division is often more expensive than dozens of additions and subtractions.
+- An integer division is often more expensive than dozens of additions/subtractions.

 - Interrupt response time depends on the instruction path the CPU is executing at that moment.

-So embedded engineers do things that might seem "counterintuitive" to desktop programmers:
+So embedded engineers do things that seem "counter-intuitive" to desktop programmers:

-- When necessary, look at the disassembly and manually estimate cycle counts
+- When necessary, look at disassembly and manually estimate cycle counts.

-The following example looks like only a minor refactor, but it is of great significance on an MCU:
+The following example looks like a minor refactor, but it is significant on an MCU:

 } else {